How to Create Images with Make.com (Integromat)

 Now, let's take a look at the left side panel.
 Here, we can find the elements that make up our template.
 It's important to know that elements can be marked as Dynamic.
 In the template we're working with, elements such as Price, Description, Features, and Photos are all dynamic.
 This means that we can replace their content with different text and media via the automated Make scenario we're about to set up in the upcoming steps:

 Feel free to customize the template however you like.
 If you wish to make any element dynamic, simply select the element and enable the Dynamic property from the right side panel, as shown above.
 For simplicity, I'll use the template as-is.
-Now, let's move on and create our scenario in Make.

-2. Set up trigger: Tools - Basic trigger
+2. Set up a trigger in Make.com

 In this step, we'll set up a simple trigger module to demonstrate how image generation works.
 However, feel free to use any trigger that suits your needs.